andrewisen/bim-whale/README.md

 ## Getting Started

-This repository only contains the TypeScript source.
+This repository contains the TypeScript source code.
+The following steps will guide you to set up your own development platform.

 A compiled _JS bundle file_ is available here:
 `https://github.bimvalen.se/dist/bundle.min.js`
 Please note that the file **only works for the demo** at this moment.

-The following steps will guide you to set up your own development platform.

 ### Prerequisites